jrehor/kcc/README.md

 This gives and excellent hint about how to approach the rest of this document: you need to pretend you never wrote a program in your life before, which is a simple trick to overcome your natural resistance to adopt a totally new way of thinking.
 And make no mistake, this is exactly what this document is all about.

-So far you only know how to start k, declare basic functions and variables, and how to comment your code.
+So far you only know how to start k, declare most basic functions and variables, and how to comment your code.
 Nowhere above you were promised a *gentle* introduction, so from here your best two friends are your intelligence and intuition.
 Good luck!

 ## solving problems in k